 2. Choose Your Contest Type, Details, and Prize

-The next step in running a successful contest on your blog is to plan out your campaign details.
+The next step in our “how to run a contest” strategy is to plan out your campaign details.

 There’s a whole lot of types of contests you can host on your blog, or website.
-I’ll outline a few of the contests we offer here at Wishpond (we keep adding more, too!):
+I’ll outline a few of the contests we offer here at Wishpond:

 Sweepstakes – These are the easiest for people to enter and win.
 The prize is key to getting lots of people to enter.

 Vote Contests – These also have a low barrier to enter (so you’ll get more participants).
 Give customers choices to vote on, and to be heard by your company!

 Photo Contests - These contests have a slightly higher barrier to entry, as you’re asking for people to give you their photos.
 They’re a lot of fun, and can get you tons of user-generated content (UGC) (read authentic marketing photos).

 Essay Contests – These generally ask a little more from participants.
 You’re asking people to write a few words about a topic you choose.
 Make the topic brand related to get more feedback from entrants, or get more brand awareness.